shameerkamaludeen/advice-generator-app/README.md

 Users should be able to:

 - View the optimal layout for the component depending on their device's screen size
 - View random advice from each button click
+- Fetch advice from a third party API

 ### Screenshot